 Being partners means helping and supporting one another.
 It also means expressing appreciation for each other.

-Research shows that couples who regularly express gratitude for one another had a deeper sense of commitment, intimacy, support, and marital satisfaction than those who do not.
+Research shows that couples who regularly express gratitude for one another had a more profound sense of commitment, intimacy, support, and marital satisfaction than those who do not.

 2. Build an understanding

 Many marriages falter due to a lack of intimacy and understanding.
 By taking an online marriage course, couples will be encouraged to show empathy, patience, and respect to their spouse.
-This will build a happier environment for their children and inspire them to be kind and considerate of others as well.
+This will build a happier environment for their children and inspire them to be kind and considerate of others.

 3. Spend quality time together

-Research shows that children function better on an emotional and mental level when parents put effort into their marriage.
+Research shows that children function better emotionally and mentally when parents put effort into their marriage.
 This means making quality couple time a priority.

 The National Marriage Project found that couples who had a regular date night of one or more times a month enjoyed a deeper, more meaningful relationship.
-In fact, those who made a practice of a regular date night were less likely to get divorced, experienced a boost in communication, and were more intimately satisfied than other couples.
+Those who practiced a regular date night were less likely to get divorced, experienced a boost in communication, and were more intimately satisfied than other couples.

-Date night is especially good for parents since it helps them reconnect as romantic partners instead of just teammates raising children together.
+Date night is perfect for parents since it helps them reconnect as romantic partners instead of teammates raising children together.

 4. Strive to communicate

-If you are married, you likely already know how invaluable communication is to a healthy marriage.
+You likely already know how invaluable communication is to a healthy marriage if you are married.

 Communicating is how couples get to know one another and build a sense of honesty together.
 It also helps couples to solve problems fairly and effectively.
 An online marriage course will help couples learn different techniques that will encourage them to tackle the problem at hand – not each other.